IHE/ITI.Finance/input/pagecontent/volume-1.md

 ##### 1:XX.4.2.6.2 Claim Tracking Process Flow

-- PoS - The point of service system is a Claims Requestor that has formulated a claim and waits for a response from the FIS.
+- POS - The point of service system is a Claims Requestor that has formulated a claim and waits for a response from the FIS.
 - FIS - Financing and Insurance System is a Claims Manager that manages the claims processing and scrutinization.

 <figure>